Rick45/quick-arr-Stack/README.md

 - [Wireguard](https://github.com/linuxserver/docker-wireguard): is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 This will allow us to connect to our home network  from anywhere and use the Plex app outside of our house without using plex servers for routing.

+- [Portainer](https://github.com/portainer/portainer): This is a lightweight service that allow us to monitor all of our containers, we can see the status, logs and manage them directly there.

 ## Hardware configuration

 You can use an old Laptop with Debian, Raspberry Pi, a Synology NAS, or a Windows or Mac computer.
 The stack should work fine on all these systems, but you must adapt the Docker stack below to your OS.
 I'll only focus on a standard Linux installation here.